-Patricia O’Brien, MA.
-An examination of Type D personality, depression, and cardiovascular health risk behaviors in wildland firefighters
+Patricia O’Brien, PhD.
+An examination of Type D personality, depression, and cardiovascular health risk behaviors in wildland firefighters.

 Lin P, Campbell DG, Chaney EF, Liu CF, Heagerty P, Felker BL, Hedrick SC.
 (2005).
 The influence of patient preference on depression treatment in primary care.
 Annals of Behavioral Medicine, 30, 164-173.